larsaars/linux-setup/README.md

         }
         ```
 * press `ä` to jump to end of line and insert a semicolon
+* press `ü` to delete two together belonging parenthesis, brackets or braces
+* press `+` in visual or command mode to swap inline comment of line
+* press `enter` in command mode to actually enter a newline below staying in command mode
 * auto format on save
 * auto indent and bracket replacement
 * general styling